Nursing Home Abuse

 When Nursing Home Abuse Leads To Injuries

-Nursing residents can be exposed to abuse as a result of poor mental or physical condition.
-If your family member is in a facility, be on alert for neglect and abuse indicators even if you trust the residence and the nursing staff.
-Look for bedsores, bruising, significant weight loss, extreme mood changes, or issues involving sedation, restraint or overmedication of your family member.
+Nursing residents can be exposed to abuse as a result of poor mental or physical conditions.
+If your family member is in a facility, be on alert for neglect and abuse indicators, even if you trust the residence and the nursing staff.
+Look for bed sores, bruising, significant weight loss, extreme mood changes, or issues involving sedation, restraint or overmedication of your family member.

 Sometimes Long-Term Care Is Not Caring

 When your loved one enters an assisted living home, you assume that they will be treated properly.
 Unfortunately, that does not always happen.
 More than half of all nursing homes are owned by large chain corporations, and two-thirds are operated for profit.
 Too often, short staffing or under qualified staff members lead to subpar conditions in nursing homes and increase the potential for neglect or abuse.